-So we’ve all been glued to our screens watching the drama unfold on Married at First Sight.
-But what some may not have realised is that a few of the couples (and even, at times, the experts) are giving us a prime example of a very dangerous form of control and manipulation in a relationship.
+So we’ve all been glued to our screens watching the drama unfold at the Married at First Sight reunion dinner party.
+But what some may not have realised is that throughout the season, a few of the couples (and even, at times, the experts) are giving us a prime example of a very dangerous form of control and manipulation in a relationship.

 ‘Gaslighting’ is a form of psychological manipulation whereby one partner aims to get the other partner to basically doubt their own sanity.

 First we had Mike making wife Heidi doubt why she was getting upset about things that didn’t seem such a big deal to him.
 And just last night, we saw cheating groom Sam, who was almost unrecognisable with a new look, completely deny that he was involved in any sort of cheating scandal, despite Ines and Elizabeth also being in attendance.

-According to matrimonial consultant and relationship expert Sheela Mackintosh-Stewart, it should be counted as a form of emotional abuse.
+According to matrimonial consultant and relationship expert Sheela Mackintosh-Stewart, gaslighting should be counted as a form of emotional abuse.

 “The ‘gaslighter’ questions their partner and then twists and manipulates the information provided in such a way that victims doubt their own memory, sanity and reality,” she told Yahoo UK.